-The use of modeling and advanced theory has become essential for understanding SERS as a fundamental phenomenon, and to interpret and to predict experimental results obtained under various conditions and in varying environments correctly.
+The use of modeling and advanced theory has become essential for understanding SERS as a fundamental phenomenon and to interpret and to predict experimental results obtained under various conditions and in varying environments correctly.
 This holds for SERS at the SM/single-particle level, as well as for ensembles comprising either a few or many molecules/particles.
-Theoretical modeling of SERS intensities and spectra has a long history, which has been reviewed many times.^{8-15} There is now good agreement among researchers in the field that the overall EF is a combination of an electromagnetic (EM) enhancement associated with plasmon excitation in metal particles serving as the SERS substrate, and a chemical (CHEM) enhancement due to the target molecules being able to transfer electrons to/from the metal particles in both ground and excited states, often in the process of forming the metal-molecule bond.
+Theoretical modeling of SERS intensities and spectra has a long history, which has been reviewed many times.
+There is now good agreement among researchers in the field that the overall EF is a combination of an electromagnetic (EM) enhancement associated with plasmon excitation in metal particles serving as the SERS substrate and a chemical (CHEM) enhancement due to the target molecules being able to transfer electrons to/from the metal particles in both ground and excited states, often in the process of forming the metal-molecule bond.

-The Raman signal involves absorption of an incident photon of frequency ω{in} (see Figure 1), coupling to an internal degree of freedom of the molecule, typically a molecular vibration of frequency ω{vib} , and re-emission at the difference frequencies $\omega{em} = \omega{in} \pm \omega{vib}$, where the sum/difference results in anti-Stokes/Stokes Raman scattering, respectively.
-Three inelastic transitions are therefore involved in the process (absorption, vibrational excitation, and reemission); the vibrational excitation occurs with a probability that depends on the environment through the chemical interaction discussed above, whereas the other two processes are controlled by the availability of photonic states in the molecules.
-In the absence of a structured environment (e.g., in solution), the Raman process has a low probability, quantified in terms of the optical cross-section (i.e., the area of the incident beam over which incident photons are effectively converted into emitted Raman photons) ~10-11-10-15 nm2, which depends on whether the process is resonant or non-resonant Raman (i.e., whether the incoming light is or is not resonant with transitions between ground and excited electronic states of the molecule).
-The low intensity of Raman scattering is clearly insufficient for many practical applications and, therefore, finding means of enhancing the Raman process is often beneficial.
+The Raman signal involves absorption of an incident photon of frequency ω{in} (see Figure 1), coupling to an internal degree of freedom of the molecule, typically a molecular vibration of frequency $\omega{\rm vib}$, and re-emission at different frequencies $\omega{\rm em}$ = $\omega{\rm in} \pm \omega{\rm vib}$, where the sum/difference results in anti-Stokes/ Stokes Raman scattering, respectively.
+Three inelastic transitions are therefore involved in the process (absorption, vibrational excitation, and re-emission); the vibrational excitation occurs with a probability that depends on the environment through the chemical interaction discussed above, whereas the other two processes are controlled by the availability of photonic states at the positions of the molecules.
+In the absence of a structured environment (e.g., in solution), the Raman process has a low probability, quantified in terms of the optical cross section (i.e., the area of the incident beam over which incident photons are effectively converted into emitted Raman photons) of $\sim 10^{-11}-10^{-15}$ nm2, which depends on whether the process is resonant or nonresonant Raman (i.e., whether the incoming light is or is not resonant with transitions between ground and excited electronic states of the molecule).
+The low intensity of Raman scattering is clearly insufficient for many practical applications, and, therefore, finding means of enhancing the Raman process is often beneficial.
 Such means are provided by the large optical field enhancement produced by suitably resonant structures.
 In particular, the initial absorption process is directly proportional to the local electric field intensity at the molecule, which plasmons in noble metal nanostructures can dramatically amplify relative to the incident light intensity.
-Although SERS can be obtained from the electric field enhancement at single NPs, it is advantageous to involve a more elaborate structure, for example by placing the molecules within nanometer-sized gaps between two metal particles (so-called hotspots), which enable intensity EFs as large as $EF \sim 10^5 - 10^6$ to be routinely reached.
-16-19
+Although SERS can be obtained from the electric field enhancement at single NPs, it is advantageous to involve a more elaborate structure, for example, by placing the molecules within nanometer-sized gaps between two metal particles (so-called hotspots), which enable intensity EFs as large as EF $\approx 10^5 - 10^6$ to be routinely